LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 I was offered a one month trial works, which took place in August 2020.
 So both sides would be able to see if this is a feasible solution for all of us.
 Afterwards we would discuss about how a change of departments could be done and when.
 Long story short: I was assimilated and never saw my old office again.

 Since October 2020 I work as a full-time pentester - mission completed.
+Thx to my company and special thanks to the guys that brought me here: [S3cur3Th1sSh1t](https://twitter.com/ShitSecure) & [0x23353435](https://twitter.com/0x23353435).

 ## Further steps and current situation